lasjoh/moodle-mod_tiddlywiki/readme.txt

 The original Code is copyright 2009 by Petr Skoda (http://skodak.org) This plugin was started by JanJoh https://talk.tiddlywiki.org/u/janjo/summary

+This plugin will work with the Tiddlyspot saver pointing to ../../../../../mod/tiddlywiki/store.php

 =============

 Tiddlywiki activity module is made starting from a clone to of the "Resource module."